kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 >For me, this is partly what InputSystemX is about.
 There's a ton of learnings that flowed out of the old new
 >input system in there (along with heavy input from Tom Baird and Matt Dalby).

+This also contributed to tests becoming a problem as substantial amounts of code exists before testing was considered.
+Had the prototype been thrown away and a clean room implementation been started, considering tests an integral part from the beginning would have been easier.

 This leads me to the next point.

 ## Incorrect and/or harmful assumptions